 Expensive: In the $500 to $1,000 range, canopy porch swings are designed with comfort as the primary focus.
 Expect thick, durable fabric and cushions and frames made of corrosion-resistant steel alloy.
 Swings at the top of the price scale may also feature a stylized, artistic design that stands out visually from the models in lower-priced categories.

 Any item designed for outdoor use requires maintenance and cleaning to keep it in tip-top shape.
 Following are some tips to help you get the most out of your canopy porch swing.

 Inspect your canopy porch swing regularly.
 Look for signs of wear and tear not only on the cushions but also on the canopy fabric.

 Make sure the bolts are tight.
 A canopy porch swing is in motion whenever it’s in use.
 Routinely check all nuts and bolts to make sure everything is securely fastened.

 Frequently inspect for rust.
 Tiny bits of rust in areas where the protective paint has been scratched are normal.
 Follow the directions in the owner's manual to remove the rust and touch up the area with the proper paint.
-If left untreated, the rust will eventually compromise the integrity of the frame, and you will need to purchase a new unit.
+If left untreated, the rust will eventually compromise the integrity of the frame, and you will need to get a new unit.